Soriful-Chalehin/Soriful-Chalehin/README.md

 # 💫 About Me:
 Hello!
-I'm a self-learner, motivated, focused, and dedicated to hard work.
+I'm a self-learner, motivated, focused, and dedicated to hard work. <br>
-I prioritize quality over quantity in everything I do and have a passion for technology and problem-solving.
+I prioritize quality over quantity in everything I do and have a passion for technology and problem-solving. <br>
 Feel free to explore my repositories and projects!